AndyBlightLeeds/px4-ros2-drone-simulation/docker/README.md

 # Docker

-This directory provides the user with a method to quickly build and test the drone code.
-Scripts are provided to create the docker image and to start and stop the container.
+This directory provides the user with a method to quickly build and test the drone code in a docker container.
+Scripts are provided to create the docker image and to start, stop and attach to the container.

-NOTE: running the simulation requires a graphics card with 4GB RAM or better.
+IMPORTANT NOTE: running the simulation requires a graphics card with 4GB RAM or better.

 To set up your PC to use NVidia, please read the section `Set up NVidia`.
+Docker support other graphics cards but I have no idea how to configure them!

 ## Basic operation